When I was a student, I was friends with a few Japanese exchange students who declared everything they thought was cute to be “kawai’i”.

 Want to buy a hedgehog from a cafe?

-I wanted one.
-Though I never did get one.
+I never did get one.
 And that’s because hedgehogs require special care.
 They’re pretty delicate animals.

 So I can’t say that I think this is very responsible to go to a cafe and take home the hedgehog you only knew for as long as it took you to drink a coffee.